CatKnox/boston_slr_adapt_model/README.md

 # Authors
 The model and coding files uploaded to this repo are authored by Catherine Knox, with code contributions from Jonathan Lamontagne and Abigail Birnbaum.
 This repository provides all software to run the Boston Sea Level Rise Adaptation Model and to analyze output data.
-This repository accompanies the paper written by Catherine Knox, Paul Kirhsen, Jonathan Lamontagne, and Shafiqul Islam at Tufts University.
+This repository accompanies the paper written by Catherine Knox, Paul Kirshen, Jonathan Lamontagne, and Shafiqul Islam at Tufts University.
 All four authors were involved in model design and development.

 # Purpose
 The model was designed to quantify the trade-offs of three adaptation regimes in Boston Harbor: no cooperation, voluntary cooperation, or a regional authority.
 The model contains options for expliclty incorporating numerous levers in coastal, behavioral, legislative, and financial systems.